Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents

-In this Letter we consider the statistics of partial currents across a finite slit of random walks on a square lattice, as well as its continuum hydrodynamic limit.
+In this paper we consider the statistics of partial currents across a finite slit of random walks on a square lattice, as well as its continuum hydrodynamic limit.
 We find that, despite the simplicity of the model, there is a DPT underpinning rare fluctuations of such partial currents, which is continuous and characterized by a spontaneous breaking of the $\mathbb{Z}_2$ reflection symmetry in the direction of the slit.
 While small fluctuations are characterized by the formation of bands, rare fluctuations condense into localized vortices.
 This highlights how large fluctuations of partial currents, which are more relevant than total currents in experimental settings, are created by non-trivial emerging structures associated with a DPT.
-Given the simplicity and generality of the model, similar DPTs are likely to be found in other systems with exclusion effects and interactions, and might shed light on intruiguing results previously reported for the two-dimensional simple exclusion process \cite{bodineau08a}
+Given the simplicity and generality of the model, similar DPTs are likely to be found in other systems with exclusion effects and interactions, and might shed light on intriguing results previously reported for the two-dimensional simple exclusion process \cite{bodineau08a}.
+Regarding the observability of the DPT under consideration, it seems realistic that it may be observed in experiments such as those devised to study global current fluctuations in diffusive systems \cite{kumar15a,falasco16a}.
+In fact, experiments designed to measure the statistics of other local observables have been successfully carried out in different settings, see e.g. Refs.\cite{ciliberto98a,feitosa04a}.

 {\it Model---} We consider $N$ random walkers on a two-dimensional square lattice comprising $L\times L$ sites with periodic boundary conditions in the presence of a driving field ${\bf E} = (E_x,E_y)$, which induces asymmetric jump rates between neighboring sites.
 The stochastic dynamics of each particle is governed by the master equation $\partial_t p(n,t) = - p(n,t) + \sum_{m\in \text{nn}_n} \Gamma_{n\leftarrow m}\, p(m,t)$, where $p(n,t)$ is the probability of occupation of site $n\in \{1,2,\ldots,L^2\}$ at time $t$, and $\text{nn}_n$ contains its (four) nearest neighbors.
 Written in operatorial form, $d{\bf p}(t)/dt = \mathbb{W} {\bf p}(t)$, with the column vector ${\bf p}(t) = (p(1,t),p(2,t),\ldots,p(L^2,t))^T$ ($T$ denotes transposition), and the entries of the generator $\mathbb{W}_{n n'} = - \delta_{n n'} + \Gamma_{n\leftarrow n'}$ ($\Gamma_{n\leftarrow n'} = 0$ if $n'\notin \text{nn}_n$).
 The transition rates are